siwangzhou/progressiveSR/README.md

 PyTorch 2.2.0 + Python3.10;

 ### Datasets
-For training, we use DIV2K and Flickr2K datasets.
+DIV2K and Flickr2K are used as the training datasets.
 To accelerate image loading during training, each training image is evenly divided into four parts, with each part becoming a separate, relatively smaller training image.

 For testing, we use five standard benchmark datasets, including Set5, Set14, BSDS100, Urban100, and the validation set of DIV2K.